-Meaning "residing in a country not of one's birth" is from mid-15c.
-Sense of "wholly different in nature" is from 1670s.
-Meaning "not of this Earth" first recorded 1920.
-An alien priory (c.
-1500) is one owing obedience to a mother abbey in a foreign country.
+The meaning "residing in a country not of one's birth" is from mid-15c.
+The sense of "wholly different in nature" is from 1670s.
+The meaning "not of this Earth" is recorded by 1920.
+An alien priory (mid 15c.) is one owing obedience to a religious jurisdiction in a foreign country.

 "foreigner, citizen of a foreign land," early 14c., from alien (adj.) or from noun use of the adjective in French and Latin.
 In the science fiction sense "being from another planet," from 1953.